Law Offices of Sacks & Sacks, P.A. logo

 Cons

-• Firm identity is hybrid (family law + bankruptcy), with primary expertise listed as family law (25+ years) rather than specialized bankruptcy practice
+• Firm identity is hybrid (family law + bankruptcy), with primary experience context listed as family law (25+ years) rather than listed bankruptcy practice

 • No evidence of post-bankruptcy credit counseling, credit rebuilding services, or credit monitoring tools despite mentioning 'rebuild your credit score'